nuts-foundation/nuts-node/docs/pages/getting-started/5-irma-contract.rst

 To use IRMA as a means for signing a contract, the following is required:

-- the user has the IRMA app installed on an android or iOS device with camera and an internet connection.
+- the user has the IRMA app installed on an Android or iOS device with camera and an internet connection.
+- the user has retrieved the BRP and email credentials in the IRMA app.
 - the user interacts with the XIS/ECD via a recent browser capable of running javascript.
 - the vendor has a Nuts node running.